storyblok/space-tool-plugins/README.md

 # Storyblok Space/Tool Plugins

-This repository is a collection of starters to help developers quickly start building their own Storyblok plugins.
+This repository is a collection of starters to help developers quickly start building their own Storyblok Tool plugins and Space plugins (legacy Custom Apps).

-> **Warning:** This repository is still considered as work in progress.
-While the team is actively developing and curating content to support your needs, it may not be in its final, polished state.
+> This is an active repository that will be updated whenever there is a change in the way plugins interact with the Storyblok ecosystem.
+You can use it as a reference for your own plugins.

 ## Introduction